wontothree/wontothree.github.io/_posts/mathematics/discretemathematics/2024-05-28-relations.md

 ---
 title: "[Discrete Mathematics] Relations"
-excerpt: "Discrete Mathematics (Ch09)"
 categories:
   - discretemathematics
 ---
-## 1. Relations and Their Propertiesx
+## 1. Relations and Their Properties

 ### 1.2 Functions as Relations